 Many Wharton Global investment competitors were following the news in March, when Loft hit the headlines for raising $425 million at a valuation of $2.2 billion in an investment round known as a Series D. This was a big round of investment for a young company only founded in 2017 — and one of the largest funding rounds ever raised by a Brazilian startup.
 A big deal in more ways than one.

 “Loft today has about 800 employees and will hire another 500 by the end of this year.” — Florian Hagenbuch, Co-founder

-We asked Hagenbuch (who made a live virtual appearance on May 7 to talk to the top 10 teams competing in the Global Finale) to help us understand the significance of this Series D Round in the context of his industry and his company’s growth prospects.
+We asked Hagenbuch (who made a virtual appearance during the finale to talk to the top 10 teams competing in the end game) to help us understand the significance of this Series D Round in the context of his industry and his company’s growth prospects.